NielXu/react-dockeep/README.md

 ###### v1.0.0
 - [ ] index.d.ts documentaion
 - [ ] Add example
+- [ ] Tests
-- [ ] Rework add config using function, consider using HOC
+- [ ] Improve add config using functions
+- [ ] Change all bootstrap elements to React Bootstrap
 - [x] Proper warning and error display
 - [x] ~Figure out a way when user deleted required props and error is thrown~ (This only happens in react development mode)